Pluralistic: Bankruptcy is very, very good (17 Jun 2024)

 https://michael-hudson.com/

 Hudson's most famous saying is "debts that can't be paid, won't be paid."
-It's in this dense little nugget that we can find the answer the the riddle of jubilee:
+It's in this dense little nugget that we can find the answer to the the riddle of jubilee:

 https://pluralistic.net/2021/09/29/jubilance/#debt